wintstar/hideprofilelink/README.md

 There is no ACP module.

 ## Installation
-.Unzip the download package, create a directory in .ext/wintstar and add the directory hideprofilelink there.
+Unzip the download package, create a directory in .ext/wintstar, rename main to hideprofilelink and put the directory hideprofilelink into directory wintstar.